-Trump Blocking People On Twitter Is Like An "Authoritarian Regime," Law Professors Say
+Trump Is Acting Like A Dictator By Blocking People On Twitter, Law Professors Say

 Though an accurate description, calling the White House a "daycare" center isn't quite cutting it.
 For a group of legal experts, President Donald Trump's social media usage is a lot more nefarious than playground taunts.
 Law professors on Monday, Nov.
 6 compared Trump blocking people on Twitter to an "authoritarian regime."